backstage/backstage/packages/integration-aws-node/README.md

 Users can configure IAM user credentials, IAM roles, and profile names for their AWS accounts in their Backstage config.

-If the AWS integration configuration is missing, the credentials provider from this package will fall back to the AWS SDK default credentials chain for resources in the main AWS account.
+If the AWS integration configuration is missing, the credentials manager from this package will fall back to the AWS SDK default credentials chain for resources in the main AWS account.
 The default credentials chain for Node resolves credentials in the